 Are Labradoodles Good with Children?

-Labradoodles are exceptional with children.
+Kids love them and Labradoodles are exceptional with children.
 Their exuberant energy, eager-to-please attitude, and playfulness make them the perfect child’s companion.
-In their puppy years, dependent on their size, they can often lack spatial awareness and play ‘too hard,’ thus knocking over smaller children.
+In their puppy years, depending on their size, they can often lack spatial awareness and play ‘too hard,’ thus knocking over smaller children.
 But due to their keen ability to learn, with proper training it shouldn’t be a problem.

 As with all dogs, it is important to train the dog all the while teaching the children what’s involved in handling them.
 A mutual respect and understanding needs to be developed.